fDero/Basalt/README.md

 $ cmake --build build --target basalt
 ```

-### Run the tests
 If you want to run the unit-tests, run the command `cmake --build build --target basalt_unit_tests`.
 This will create
 a binary called `basalt_unit_tests` that will perform the tests when executed.
-Tests are written using the gtest (googletest) unit-testing
+Tests are written using the
-framework.
-Keep in mind that compiling the test-suite will take much longer then compiling `basalt` iteself.
+gtest (googletest) unit-testing framework.
+Keep in mind that compilation will take much longer when compiling
+the test-suite, since gtest is a framework that heavily relies on the use of macros.

 ### Hello World
 To make your first hello-world program in Basalt, all it takes is to create a file with the `.bt` extension